lygstate/npplauncher/readme.txt

 by Notepad++.
 (Without need for removing anything from the windows system.)

 Concept:
-      NppLauncher make use of a debugger feature in Windows the system will call a hooked process with appended parameters to allow debugging the intended application.
+      notepadImage make use of a debugger feature in Windows the system will call a hooked process with appended parameters to allow debugging the intended application.
       This hook application will be call whenever the correct application was resolved.

       notepad.exe receives always only one parameter which is now just deferred to Notepad++.
-      Because notepad.exe is a blocking executable, also NppLauncher behaves blocking by default.
+      Because notepad.exe is a blocking executable, also notepadImage behaves blocking by default.
 If you like to have it non-blocking just change the setting WaitForClose in the registry.
 The blocked process will show either the first Notepad++ window and wait until the file get closed or even Notepad++ closes.